Kennedy Wild Bird Food guide to the Collared Dove

 What does a Collared Dove look like?

 It can be described as a chalky brown or grey colour.
 They have narrow crescents around their necks that can give the appearance of a collar.
 When perched or in flight, the Collared Dove’s wingtips are darker than the rest of the wing.

 Male and female Collared Doves look identical in appearance and often have broad white patches in their tails.

 Behaviours of a Collared Dove

-You’ll probably see a Collared Dove perching on a lamppost, in a tree or on a rooftop.
+You’ll probably see them perching on a lamppost, in a tree or on a rooftop.
 They’re also known to pay a visit to bird tables.
 They are considered friendly birds and some may even eat food out of your hand.

 The Collared Dove call is a distinguishable, three-syllable coo and, when walking, you’ll see it bobbing its head and flicking its tail, similarly to other Doves and Pigeons.

 Collared doves are very smart in that they typically breed and nest near human habitats for better access to food.
 Usually, their nests can be found within 1km of inhabited buildings.

 Females lay two eggs in their nest, which the female will then incubate during the night and the male will incubate during the day.
 This process lasts between 14 and 18 days, with the young Collared Dove hatching after this.